“Venturing into areas

 “It’s on something, all right—given the grab ass and rubbing limbs,” I said, a smoochy, hand-holding item Cadillacing past us in matching suede and chains.
 “Lotsa hovering around like vultures…”

 “Oh, loosen up, will you?
-Just showing you what for.
-So get in the groove—that’s the way it flows here on rainbow lane.”
+Just showing you what’s up.
+So get in the groove—that’s how it flows here in farm land.”

 “Think I’ll take a pass…” I grew more perturbed at the leering, naked stares, all these joy boys on parade—like the overheated leather flame winking from the doorway of an antiquated bookstore.
 “Have never come across such a case of normative…variance like this.”

-“Afraid it’s contagious,” she asked.
-“But keep up with gobbledegook like that, Farmer John, and you’ll get yourself plowed under here for sure.”
+“Afraid it’s contagious?” she asked.
+“But keep up with gobbledegook like that, and you’ll get yourself plowed under here for sure.
+Then again, isn’t that what friends are for?”

 A slim young blade in tight pink tanktop and gym shorts blew kisses to us, Richard Simmons-style, from atop a covered trash bin as we passed one of the last legit, old-line businesses from better times, before Polk Street took its lascivious dive.
 Charring Cross Coffee and Tea Shop had been importing bulk beans and leaves from the world over since the turn of the century, its display windows chock with antique scales, grinders and brew pots.
 This was a venerable, veritable museum of caffeine through the ages, with a roasted aroma to snap eyes open and crank brains over a block away.
 Little wonder we bopped in to grab a quick, resuscitative pop.
 Alas, this local institution was perking along against the neighborhood’s march of history.
 And there was no starker proof of that than the bawdy outfit right next door.

-“How does it feel to be in the minority, flash?
+“How does it feel to be in the minority?
 So out of your lily Boulder comfort zone—or are you?”

 “What do you think,” I reminded myself that I was just dropping off a load.
 “But no big deal, I’ll be hitting the road back soon enough.”

 “Not before we mosey down into Polk Gulch a spell,” she snuggled up to my warm sheepskin sleeve.
-“Saddle up, pardner, for a walk on the wilder side.”
+“Saddle up for a walk on the wilder side.”

 “Christ, what’s your story, anyway?”
-I anxiously wanted out, yet found myself sociologically aroused by Lovelock sensations, while intrigued by these peculiar tribal norms—as though morbidly surveying a crime scene fatality out the corner of my eye.
-“Where are we headed now?”
+I anxiously wanted out, yet found myself sociologically aroused by Lovelock sensations while intrigued by these peculiar tribal norms—as though morbidly surveying a crime scene fatality out the corner of my eye.

 “Oh, shush up…this is San Francisco.”
 Turf boosted, Syd asserted her singular territorial primacy here, but not without a faint trace of her own fear and dread.
 “We’re talking freedom of expression here.”

-“No, we’re talking utter deviance here,” I replied, hair and hackles raised—betwixt, befuddled, never having experienced anything like this sordidly festive scene before.
-I was feeling outnumbered, overrun, unable to shake the ambient ringing, fight off the low-level anger that I shouldn’t even be here, a lower-grade fear that I clinically should—Bloody Friday Belfast all over again, even more so this time around.
+“No, we’re talking utter deviance here,” I replied, hair and hackles raised—betwixt, befuddled, never having experienced anything like this infestive scene before.
+I was feeling outnumbered, overrun, unable to shake the ambient ringing, fight off the low-level anger that I shouldn’t even be here, a lower-grade fear that I clinically should—Bloody Friday Belfast cave job all over again, even more so this time around.
 “What say we hit it back to the car…”

-“Relax, flash, and stretch some—a little shock therapy will do you some good.”
+“Relax, flash, and stretch some—a little shock therapy might do you some good.”

 “Shock…or shlock?”
 I glanced down, avoiding the catty stares and size-ups of a couple of chatty teeny hustlers.
 Apparently lubed on poppers and Harvey Wallbangers, they boogied their wares out front of side-by-side hummus take-out and heady smoke shops, next door to a standing room, disco-juked gin mill.